eduardodarocha/instagram-post-image-ai-agent/README.md

 ## Features

 - **Content Generation:** Creates engaging and SEO-friendly Instagram captions.
-- **Image Suggestions:** Generates prompts for creating relevant images for the posts.
+- **Image Creation:** Generates prompts and creates relevant images for the posts.
 - **Specialized Agents:** Utilizes a "Writer" agent for content and an "Illustrator" agent for image prompts.
 - **Team-based Approach:** A "Coordinator" agent manages the workflow between the specialized agents.